AB 727 (GONZÁLEZ) Pupil Identification Cards – Support

 LIVE is a program of changemakers that celebrates LGBTQ+ diversity and creates a more inclusive world where LGBTQ+ community members can live authentically.
 LIVE creates positive change by uplifting and empowering individuals to bolster their voices in policy, stigma reduction and unifying community.
 LIVE is committed to advocating for the health, wellness, and rights of the LGBTQ+ community, ensuring that all individuals can thrive without facing discrimination or barriers to their livelihood.

 Suicide among transgender youth increased by 72% between 2018 and 2022, according to a Trevor Project report.
 This alarming rise is linked to the enactment of anti-transgender laws in 19 states, which have restricted access to gender-affirming medical care, bathroom use, and participation in school activities.[1]
-As trans lives continue to be lost and at risk, California must step up to provide access to immediate support to trans youth.
+As trans lives continue to be lost and be at risk, California must step up to provide immediate support to trans youth.

-It is for these reasons that LIVE supports AB 727 (González) and asks for your “Aye” vote.
+It is for these reasons that LIVE supports AB 727 (González) and asks for your signature.
 If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,